RealtyOffer/realty-offer-frontend/src/pages/agents.md

         items.
 The amount is up to you!
     - body: >-
         Within 24 hours, clients will choose their best offer and connect with a compatible agent in seconds.
-All on your smartphone.
+All through your smartphone.
       title: Client Selects Winning Agent
   ctaText: Learn more about becoming an agent
 secondpitch: